 4. Duet Videos

-A split-screen format pairing your video with another.
-The final video still fits within TikTok’s aspect ratio of 9:16.
+This split-screen format lets you pair your video with another user’s.
+The final upload still fits the 9:16 aspect ratio.

 5. Stitched Videos

-Combine part of another creator’s video with your own.
-Maintains the original TikTok video dimensions.
+Combine a segment of another creator’s video with your own.
+These keep the original TikTok video dimensions for the best fit.

 6. Photo Mode or Slideshows